Jeff Green NBA Playoffs Player Props: Nuggets vs. Heat

 - Green's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the NBA.
+- The Heat are the sixth-ranked team in the league, allowing 41.9 rebounds per game.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.
+- Looking at 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the NBA.

 Jeff Green vs. the Heat